KasunDA/developers.spiceworks.com/source/documentation/cloud-apps/reference/inventory.md

 This request accepts the same [attributes](#attributes) as creating a device, [see the list above](#attributes).

+For `owner`, the literal string value `"null"` will unassign the device ownership.

 For `admin_defined_attrs`, using a literal string value `"null"` will reset the named attribute to its default value.